 Any business owner has probably heard of preparing for a disaster when it comes to IT.
 They probably know about backups and keeping data safe.
 They may even know about disaster recovery and making sure there is a fall back site to place the data.
 But, there is one area that is often neglected.
 What about the actual employees?
 Many businesses do not consider how their employees will keep working in the event of a disaster, fire, theft or other disaster.
-Here are a few things to consider to keep your employees working in the event of a disaster.
+Here are a few things to consider to keep your employees working in the event of a disaster, just don’t forget that you can always use a cloud talent recruiting agency as a backup in case of an emergency.

 Prepare for the Worst